How to Perform a HIPAA Risk Assessment to Stay Compliant?

 3. Identify and Document Potential Threats and Vulnerabilities

-You must now identify and document the potential threats to ePHI.
+Once you know where your data is stored, identify and document the potential threats to ePHI.
 What are the human, natural, and environmental threats to information systems that contain e-PHI?
 You must also determine the different threats that are unique to your environment.

 HIPAA Threats